DrKrar/GeoEfficiency.jl/README.md

 ---

-# Accurate Geometrical Efficiency Calculator (GeoEfficiency)
+# GeoEfficiency: Accurate Geometrical Efficiency Calculator

-The Package `GeoEfficiency`, an officially registered Julia program, provides a set of tools  to calculate the geometrical efficiency in a fast and accurate way.
+An officially registered Julia program, provides a set of tools to calculate the geometrical efficiency in a fast and accurate way.
-The Package models a radiation detector irradiated by a radiactive source.
+The Package models a radiation detector irradiated by a radioactive source.
-The Package relay directly on numerical evaluation of closed form analytical formula describing the geometrical efficiency.
+The Package relay directly on numerical evaluation of a closed form analytical formula describing the geometrical efficiency.

+## Current and Planned Features
-## The following list show the current and planed features:-
+The following list describe the state of current feature and planed feature.
-the checked items represent allready present feature.
+The checked items represent already present feature.

  - [x] support of widely used detector geometries.
       - [x] `cylinder` detectors.
       - [x] `bore-hole` detectors.
       - [x] `well-type` detectors.

  - [ ] support of specialized detector geometries.

  - [x] support of isotropic radioactive sources.